panjanek/chaos-explorer/README.md

-# chaos-explorer
+# Chaos explorer
-Exploring various attractors
+Exploring various attractors and fractal maps of initial conditions using GPU shaders.
+Work in progress